Liyubov/mobility_analysis_openhumans/README.md

 2. How different factors (e.g. weather, population size, city network and distribution of bikes stations  etc.) can influnece mobility?
 E.g. how these factors may influence bike sharing functionality, public transport usage.

-General question: how livable is the city?
-Can we identify bottlenecks from the data of places, where people would like to go, but do not go for some reason.
+General question: how people are traveling between or within the city?
+Can we identify bottlenecks from the data of places, where people would like to go, but do not go for some reason?

+# data collection
+If you are interested in contributing in data collection feel free to participate in the OH subproject on mobility of researchers https://www.openhumans.org/activity/mobility-data-of-researchers/

 # datasets